alexander-huerta/whop-to-do/README.md

-# Basic React To-Do List
+# To-Do List
+##Pixel perfect SPA built with React, based off of a provided figma design.

 ## To get started: